 These applications of digitalisation are being imposed on society, not offered as a choice.
 The activities that make up the digital surveillance economy are justified by business enterprises on the basis of 'marketing efficiency', the convenience that their products and services offer to people, and the empirical evidence of people being very easily attracted to adopt and use them.
 Adoption is achieved through bandwagon effects ('viral marketing'), network effects, and features that appeal to individuals' hedonism and that encourage the suspension of disbelief and the suppression of rational decision-making in individuals' own interests.
 This comes at a cost to individuals, and to societies, economies, and polities.

 Individuals gain from the digital surveillance economy in a variety of ways.
-One form of benefits is the convenience and time-savings arising from not needing to think about purchases because attractive opportunities continually present themselves.
-There is also entertainment value built into the 'customer experience', and perhaps a warm glow arising from the feeling that profit-making corporations understand them.
+Convenience and time-savings result from not needing to think about purchases because attractive opportunities continually present themselves.
+There is entertainment value built into the 'customer experience', and perhaps a warm glow arising from the feeling that profit-making corporations understand them.
 A more formalised classification scheme was suggested by Wang & Felsenmaier (2002), comprising hedonic benefits (entertainment, enjoyment, amusement, fun), functional benefits (information, efficiency, convenience), social benefits (communication, relationship, involvement, trust) and psychological benefits (affiliation, belonging, identification).

-Substantial literatures have developed on consumers' individual cost/benefit privacy calculus, summarised in Smith et al. (2011, pp. 1001-1002), and also in relation to the economics of privacy, which is associated with Acquisti, whose most highly cited paper is Acquisti & Grossklags (2005).
-However, the flavour of that research is driven by the business-facilitative 'fair information practices' notion first enunciated by Westin (1967) and Westin & Baker (1974), and the consumer-hostile economic philosophy of Posner (1977, 1981, 1984), which sought to reduce privacy from the human right expressed in the International Covenant on Civil and Political Rights (ICCPR) to a merely economic right.
-See also Laudon (1993).
+Substantial literatures have developed on consumers' individual cost/benefit privacy calculus, summarised in Smith et al. (2011, pp. 1001-1002), and in relation to the economics of privacy, recently associated with Acquisti, whose most highly cited paper is Acquisti & Grossklags (2005).
+However, these research genres work within the business-facilitative 'fair information practices' framework that was first enunciated by Westin (1967) and Westin & Baker (1974), and the consumer-hostile economic philosophy of Posner (1977, 1981, 1984), as applied by Laudon (1993).
+These have sought to reduce privacy from the human right expressed in the International Covenant on Civil and Political Rights (ICCPR) to a merely economic right.
 The Westin/Posner/Laudon approach serves the desire of consumer marketing corporations, particularly those used to the freedoms accorded to corporations in the USA.
-Shifting the perception in that manner benefits business, because individuals can then be justifiably enveigled into trading their privacy away.
-The impact of these research streams has been to the benefit of marketers, because it is accepting of the very substantial information and power asymmetries, accepting of the many techniques used by marketers to manipulate consumer perceptions, and supportive of the approach of dividing-and-conquering the consumer interest.
+Shifting the perception from human right to economic right benefits business, because individuals can then be justifiably enveigled into trading their privacy away.
+These research streams have advantaged marketers, because they are accepting of the very substantial information and power asymmetries, they assist in the articulation and extension of the many techniques used by marketers to manipulate consumer perceptions, and they thereby support the approach of dividing-and-conquering the consumer interest.

 Further issues arise in relation to the way in which organisations make decisions about individuals, particularly in such contexts as financial, insurance and health care services.
 Discriminatory techniques are used in ways that harm individuals' access to services.
 Blacklisting of individuals (such as tenants) was originally based on prior transactions between each individual and one or more organisations.
-Redlining, and its electronic form, weblining, were originally techniques based on the demographics of a small area such as a suburb (Gandy 1993, Hernandez et al. 2001).
+Redlining, and its electronic form, weblining, were originally techniques that denied services to individuals, or offered services only on punitive terms, on the basis of where they lived (Gandy 1993, Hernandez et al. 2001).
 Organisations are now able to conduct discriminatory practices on the basis of a far wider range of socio-demographic, behavioural and experiential data.
-They can therefore avoid conducting transactions with individuals who they deem on the basis of the digital personae available to the organisation to be unattractive customers (e.g. likely to be low-volume, low-margin or high-risk), or to inflate the prices quoted to them (Lyon 2003, Newell & Marabelli 2015, Ebrahimi et al. 2016).
+Through analysis of the digital personae that an organisation has available, it can avoid conducting transactions with individuals who it deems to be unattractive customers (e.g. likely to be low-volume, low-margin or high-risk), or inflate the prices quoted to them (Lyon 2003, Newell & Marabelli 2015, Ebrahimi et al. 2016).

-A considerable proportion of the voluminous data that is available is likely to be irrelevant, of low quality and/or of considerable sensitivity, but quality controls are very limited and even non-existent (Horne et al. 2007, Hazen et al. 2014, Clarke 2016b).
-Another source of errors is the inevitably partial nature of each persona, and the possibility that it may be a composite, e.g. including some data that relates not to the individual but to some other member of the same household.
+Discrimination that is based on reliable empirical evidence is of course justifiable in many circumstances, and hence the emphasis in the preceding paragraph was on equity issues.
+Another set of issues entirely arises where the reliability of the data is questionable.
+In practice, a considerable proportion of the voluminous data that is available is likely to be irrelevant, of low quality and/or of considerable sensitivity, yet quality controls are very limited and even non-existent (Horne et al. 2007, Hazen et al. 2014, Clarke 2016b).
+Another source of errors is the inevitably partial nature of each persona.
+The possibility also exists that the persona may be a composite, e.g. including some data that relates not to the individual but to some other member of the same household, or to some other person whose profile or transacxtion-derived data has been conflated with it.
 Moreover, some of the data may be intentional misinformation, and some may have been wrongly associated with that identifier.

 Further, digitalisation extends beyond digitisation and quantification to the automation of decision-making, unmoderated by people.
 To a considerable degree, transparency has already been lost, partly as a result of digitalisation, and partly because of the application not of 20th century procedural approaches and algorithmic software development tools, but of later-generation software tools whose 'rationale' is obscure, or to which the notion of rationale is not even applicable (Clarke 1991, 2016b).
 The absence of transparency means that unreasonable and even simply wrong decisions cannot be detected, and correction, recourse and restitution are all-but impossible.